davidzyx/HinDroid-with-Embeddings/README.md

 ## Embedding Techniques Explored

+As we are using NLP approaches such as word2vec which cannot be directly applied to application source code and matrices from HinDroid, our data ingestion pipeline generates text corpus by traversing the graphs following an user defined metapaths and the length of a random walk.
+Using a metapath `ABPBA` with random walk length 5000, the text corpus may look like

+`app_3 -> api_500 -> api_321 -> api_234 -> api_578 -> app_321 -> api_123…`

+where each token represents an application or api node and the neighbouring tokens are connected by edges in the graph.

 ### Word2Vec

-As Word2Vec cannot be directly applied to application source code and matrices from HinDroid, our data ingestion pipeline generates text corpus by traversing the graphs following an user defined metapaths and the length of a random walk.
 <!-- Using a metapath `ABPBA` with random walk length 5000, the text corpus may look like

 `app_3 -> api_500 -> api_321 -> api_234 -> api_578 -> app_321 -> api_123…`